-- 2.1 Student Status: There are three types of student status in the M.Tech. degree Programme: - (a) Full-time student on GATE-Scholarship - (b) Full-time sponsored student on QIP (AICTE) - (c) Full-time sponsored student from Industry or other Organizations including Educational Institutions
+- 2.1 Student Status: There are three types of student status in the M.Tech. degree Programme: - (a) Full-time student on GATE-Scholarship - (b) Full-time sponsored student on QIP (AICTE) - (c) Full-time sponsored student from Industry or other Organizations including Educational Institutions - (d) Full time self-financed student

 - i.
 The full-time students are those who work on full-time basis at the Institute. - ii.
 Duration: For full-time students, the duration of study shall be a minimum of FOUR semesters and a maximum of FOUR years. - iii.
-A student of type (a) will receive GATE-Scholarship for the duration of four semesters, which is subjected to the GATE-Scholarship rules of MHRD. - iv.
+A student of type (a) will receive GATE-Scholarship for the duration of four semesters, which is subjected to the GATE-Scholarship rules of MoE. - iv.
 Student of the type (c) shall be sponsored and financed by the sponsoring organization.
 He should produce a sponsorship-cum-clearance certificate in the given format of the Institute.
 The candidate must have a minimum of 2 years of Full-time work experience in the sponsoring organization, after completing the qualifying degree. - v.
-No student can receive scholarship/assistantship from more than one source. - 2.2 Admissions will be made in accordance with the instructions received from MHRD from time to time.
-Seats are reserved for candidates belonging to Other Backward Classes (OBC) Scheduled Caste and Scheduled Tribes, Persons with disability, children of defence personnel and other categories as per the guidelines issued by MHRD. - 2.3 The minimum eligibility criteria for admission for the various M.Tech.
+The student of type (d) shall fulfil the qualifying degree eligibility requirements as prescribed for the students of other types.
+However, he/she will not receive any scholarship /assistantship.
+The admission will be based on performance in qualifying exam, written test and interview, with due weightage for each component as decided by the DPGC. - vi.
+No student can receive scholarship/assistantship from more than one source. - 2.2 Admissions will be made in accordance with the instructions received from MoE from time to time.
+Seats are reserved for candidates belonging to Other Backward Classes (OBC) Scheduled Caste and Scheduled Tribes, Persons with disability, children of defence personnel and other categories as per the guidelines issued by MoE. - 2.3 The minimum eligibility criteria for admission for the various M.Tech.
 Degree programmes shall be specified in the Institute Information Bulletin or the Prospectus.
 However, some general criteria are mentioned below. - 2.4 The criteria for selection/admission for full-time students on GATE Scholarship will be based on GATE score.
 However the admission to other categories will be based on performance in qualifying exam, interview and other guidelines issued by the Senate from time to time.
 The prescribed qualifying examinations are given separately in the Prospectus or the Institute Information Brochure for each M.Tech.
 Programme.